BRGM/ComPASS/docs/script_main_structure.rst

 Each proc works on its own subdomain.

-3. Setting-up initial values and physical states (cf. various examples in :ref:`Setting-up initial conditions`_)
+3. Setting-up initial values and physical states (cf. various examples in :ref:`setting-initial-values`).

 4. Solving the temporal problem, i.e. making or using one of the provided time loops.
 Cf. for example the :func:`ComPASS.timeloops.standard_loop` function.

-Simulation results can be prostprocess with ComPASS.prostprocess module.
+Simulation results can be prostprocess with ComPASS.prostprocess module and the underlying :func:`~ComPASS.postprocess.postprocess` function.
-If you use docker container you can also use the :code:`posprocess` subcommand.
+If you use docker container you can also use the :code:`postprocess` subcommand.